Buying an investment property is a great plan for wealth creation and semi-passive income for your future.

 Using future rental income to qualify

 Fannie Mae allows you to use future rental income to qualify.
 Market rent is reported by the appraiser on Fannie Mae form 1007 or current lease agreements if the property is already rented.
-The lender should request the 1007 along with the appraisal.
+The lender will request the 1007 along with the appraisal.

-Step 6: Buy the investment property, find a tenant
+Step 7: Buy the investment property, find a tenant

 The final step is to use your pre-approval to find an investment property.